WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 ## Go out and cook

 Like any recipe, you will learn much more the first time you try it yourself than you ever could from reading it.
-While each of them ends up being finicky in its own way, the general structure of adding a new language is pretty streamlined in this style, and the end result is quite satisfying.
+While each language ends up being finicky in its own way, the general structure of adding a new one is pretty streamlined in this style, and the end result is quite satisfying.

 If you find a problem with the above, or want to suggest a better way, please